2018 BayMarin Ministry Plan

 - Sunday Morning Teaching Series

 - We believe Sunday morning provides our broadest context to explore the scriptures together as a community creating a springboard to take what is learned into everyday life.
-We are beginning a series on Philippians at the end of 2016 that will continue into 2017.
-We are also considering a series on the book of Ecclesiastes and excited for other texts and ideas we will explore together in 2017.
+We have begun a series that will take us the next three years which we are calling “3 Years with Jesus.”
+We will engage this series through fall, winter and spring.
+We will focus on a different series each summer.
+You can follow along with the schedule for 3 Years with Jesus here: http://baymarin.org/resources/3-years-with-jesus/

 - Create Interfacing Opportunities with Children’s, Student’s, and Sunday Mornings for Spiritual Formation Consistency